 These days we have devices in our pockets that have easy-to-use applications and notebooks.
 Have them ready at all times.
 Leave no moment of inspiration behind.

 This is just Part 1 of an ongoing series of posts pulling inspiration and screenwriting wisdom from an almost one-hundred-year-old screenwriting book.
-Stay tuned for more!
+Check out Part 2 and stay tuned for more!